 |Grassroots Capital Management (GCM) is an impact investment manager based in the US.
+Grassroots’ mission is to help eliminate poverty and strengthen communities through investments in small and micro businesses, affordable housing, sustainable agriculture and affordable education, in both developing countries and the US.
 Together with its India based partner, Caspian Advisors, GCM and its predecessors have launched five Microfinance funds since 2003.
 Currently GCM and Caspian co-manage four Microfinance funds; Fund Details.

 Caspian and Grassroots work closely together on project development and management, sharing staff and resources between their New York, Massachusetts, Hyderabad and Delhi offices.
 For more information about Caspian please visit Caspian’s web site.